Isle of Wight Guru

 The pricing depends on whether you buy a bundle of minutes or just pay for one ride.

-When I checked, a 30 minute journey cost about £3.
-If you were travelling at top speed you'd cover about 6 miles, which is roughly the distance from Newport to Cowes or Newport to Ryde (ish).
+If you were travelling at top speed for half an hour you'd cover about 6 miles, which is roughly the distance from Newport to Cowes or Newport to Ryde (ish).
+In other words, it would cost you about £3.50 to get from Newport to Ryde in a best case scenario.

 Parking on the Isle of Wight

-If you arrive by car you will find that it is increasingly difficult to get free parking on the Isle of Wight (the Isle of Wight Council decided to scrap free parking at 24 car parks back in 2014).
+If you arrive by car, you will find that it is increasingly difficult to get free parking on the Isle of Wight.
+The Isle of Wight Council decided to scrap free parking at 24 car parks back in 2014, and I've never got over it.

-As of 2021, in the long stay car parks that are charged, you can expect to pay £2.90 for two hours or £4.80 for four hours and £6.20 for six hours in most Isle of Wight Council car parks (most of the seafront car parks are Council owned).
-6-10 hours costs £9 and then you pay another £1 for evening parking.
+In the Isle of Wight Council's long stay car parks that are charged, you can expect to pay about £4 for two hours, about £6 for four hours and about £8 for six hours (most of the seafront car parks are Council owned).
+6-10 hours costs about £12 and then you pay another £2 for evening parking.

-There are some National Trust car parks on the Isle of Wight which are free for National Trust Members (Hanover Point and St Helen's for example).
+• There are some National Trust car parks on the Isle of Wight which are free for National Trust Members (Hanover Point and St Helen's for example).
+You also get a discount at The Needles car park if you have a National Trust card.

-One other option in Shanklin, Sandown and Brading is the railway station car parks which cost £1.50 for 24 hours or £7.50 for a week (I don't believe the week long permits are transferable between the three though.
-Prices checked 2021).
+• In Shanklin, Sandown and Brading, the railway station car parks cost about £2 for 24 hours or about £7 for a week (I don't believe the week long permits are transferable between the three though).
 Shanklin and Sandown railway stations are both about 10 minutes walk to the beach.

 People with excessive time on their hands (prisoners, people stuck in lifts etc.) might like to read our exceedingly dull comparison of parking prices in different seaside resorts.